An Empirical Bayes Method for Chi-Squared Data: Real Data Examples

 Gene-gene interaction or epistasis is much more challenging to analyse than a single gene because of combinatorial explosion.
-There are just too many possible gene combinations to investigate.
+There are just too many gene combinations to investigate.
 Thus in the literature, many gene-interaction studies confine themselves within established gene sets or genetic pathways; see e.g. \cite{ZLD:2009}.
-Others studies exhaustively investigate all gene combinations up to certain extend (mostly pairwise) and require extremely small p-values to claim significance due to severe multiple testing; see e.g. \cite{Chu:2014}.
+Others studies investigate gene combinations up to certain level (mostly pairwise) and require extremely small p-values to claim significance; see e.g. \cite{Chu:2014}.
 However, small p-values do not necessarily lead to sizeable effects.
-The tools developed in this paper make possible the assessment of the effect size of gene interaction without involving biological information in the first stage.
-It is interesting to compare the findings with those from existing gene networks/pathways, an issue of quite different nature from what we did above, and we shall not pursue that here.
+The tools developed in this paper make possible the assessment of the effect size of gene interaction without involving biological information.
+It is interesting to compare the findings with those from existing gene networks/pathways, an issue of quite different nature and we shall not pursue that here.